xiix0/scam/README.md

-Your best consolation is the hope that the things you failed to get weren't really worth having.
+Q:	What is the difference between a duck?
+A:	One leg is both the same.